torrance/Casacore.jl/README.md

 #### Implicit construction

-Columns may also be added by simply assiging an array to your table where the type of the array will determine the type of the column.
+Columns may also be added by simply assigning an array to your table where the type of the array will determine the type of the column.
 This will additionally populate the column with the contents of the array.

 For example: